HBVaegter/Henrik_Bjarke_Vaegter/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor in Physiotherapy
+role: Professor in Physiotherapy & Pain Treatment

 # Organizations/Affiliations to show in About widget
 organizations: